UBC-MDS/DSCI_522_GROUP_312/README.md

 The first set of figures produced shows each of the quantitative explanatory variables plotted against the median house value.
 These 6 plots were chosen as an initial analysis because in Aurélien Geron's version of this analysis, he concluded that linear regression was the best estimation method.
 We chose to start by attempting to see which (if any) of the explanatory variables had patterns or variances compared to median house price.

 From basic relationships, the next 2 items are used to look at multicollinearity.
 We produced the variance inflation factors (VIFs) of the quantitative explanatory variables, and many of them have significant multicollinearity.
 This can also be seen in the plot comparing rooms against bedrooms, and as expected, bedrooms has an extremely high VIF of 34.
-By both diagnosing multicollinearity and examining whether or not there are nested models, we may be able to expand on this analysis.
+We will continue to explore the role of multicollinearity in the models.

 The final item is a heatmap showing correlation between both independent and dependent variables.
 The variables with strong positive correlations are population, total rooms, and total bedrooms.
 Most other variables had positive correlation.